readyready15728/misc/awakemud-notes.md

 for the future
 * "Waterbolt provides a physical damage option for non-living opponents (e.g., turrets)."
-* Yuki |]Question[| The LEAVE command at the receptionist can be used to cancel a lease
+* How to give up your apartment: Yuki |]Question[| The LEAVE command at the receptionist can be used to cancel a lease
 * Mierana |]Question[| Radios work in a pocket to save an inventory slot, holsters and sheaths for quick drawing... other than that, you can type eq to see the items you put instead of look in bag